 The first step in conducting research is to examine the reasons why research is being undertaken.
 Determining the research purpose sets the stage for the rest of the research plan because it lets everyone with a stake in the outcome of the research (e.g., researcher; client; outside firms) know the general philosophy of the project and also establishes the urgency of the research.

 As we noted in the Marketing Research Tutorial, marketing research serves as the foundation of marketing since it is used to support all marketing decisions.
-Marketers use research to support decisions in five important ways: explanation, prediction, monitoring, discovery and hypothesis testing.
-Thus, the purpose for research falls into one of these categories.
+Marketers use research to support decisions in five important ways, thus the purpose of research falls into one of these categories: